Latest Incident

 What we do

-The CRO is one of 72 mountain rescue teams in the UK but one of only 4 that operates both above and below ground.
+The Cave Rescue Organisation is one of 72 Mountain Rescue teams in the UK but one of only four that operates both above and below ground as a dual role Cave and Mountain Rescue Team.
 We provide mountain and fell rescue services in the Three Peaks area of the Yorkshire Dales and cave rescues in the labyrinthine limestone caves beneath.
 We also have specialist swift water rescue and search dog capabilities and conduct animal rescues as well.

-We are one of the busiest teams in the country with around 90 call-outs per year.
+CRO is one of the busiest Cave and Mountain Rescue Teams in the country with around 90 call-outs per year.

 Meet the team